tmetsch/graph_stitcher/README.md

 ## graph stitcher's internals

-As mentioned above graph stitcher is pluggable to test different algorithms of weaving/validating two graphs together.
-Hence it has a pluggable interface for the *stitch()* and *validate()* function (see Basestitcher class).
+As mentioned above graph stitcher is pluggable to test different algorithms of stitching/validating two graphs together.
+Hence it has a pluggable interface for the *stitch()* and *validate()* routine (see BaseStitcher class).

-Too stitch two graphs it needs to know how and which relationships are needed:
+To stitch two graphs the tool needs to know how and which relationships are
+needed:

     Type of source node | Type of target node
     -----------------------------------------